Andre053/IP-Info-Tool/README.md

-# IP Info Lookup Tool
+# IP Info Lookup Tool v1

 A Go CLI for retrieving information about IP addresses.

+Does not utilize a library for CLI.

 ## Usage